juju/docs/src/en/help-azure-advanced.md

 controller-creation step.

 !!!
 Note:
-    If you add more than one credential you will need to either specify it while creating the controller (`juju bootstrap --credential`) or set a default one (`juju set-default-credential`) before doing so.
+    If you add more than one credential you will need to either specify one while creating the controller (`juju bootstrap --credential`) or set a default (`juju set-default-credential`) before doing so.

 <!-- LINKS -->